-For comparison, the contribution rate for the 2018/2019 year is 16.1% of salaries, including smoothing.
+For comparison, the contribution rate for the 2020/2021 year is 16.8% of salaries.

-Employer contributions - Non-funding Employers
+Employer Contributions - Non-funding Employers

-The calculated Standard Contribution Rates for non-funding employers, inclusive of ESCT, for the different schemes from 1 July 2019 are shown in the following table.
-Using the approach adopted by the Authority, the table includes the rates after smoothing for the impact of the change in methodology as described above for funding employers.
+The calculated Standard Contribution Rates for non-funding employers, inclusive of ESCT, for the different schemes from 1 July 2021 are shown in the following table.
+Since 2016 the smoothing approach outlined above has been adopted by the Authority for the non-funding employers.
+However, smoothing has now been completed for the General scheme and the Police scheme.